Building from Source Code on Windows

 Acquire an Image

 The Docker container will be hosted for public download in a future release.
 At this time, it must be built manually.
-Refer to windows/docker/README.md for the image build instructions.
+From the TensorRT-LLM\windows\ folder, run the build command:

 Run the Container